NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 Pick & Place with tools
 -----------------------------------

-A Pick & Place is a action which consists in going to a certain pose in order to pick an object and then, going to another pose to place it.
+A Pick & Place is an action which consists in going to a certain pose in order to pick an object and then, going to another pose to place it.

 This operation can be proceed as follows :

 #.
 Going over the object with a certain offset to avoid collision
 #.
-Going down until object's height
+Going down to the object's height
 #.
 Grasping with tool
 #.
 Going back to step 1's pose.
 #.
 Going over the place pose with a certain offset to avoid collision
 #.
-Going down until place's height
+Going down to place's height
 #.
 Releasing the object with tool
 #.
 Going back to step 5's pose.

-There is a plenty of ways to perform a pick and place with PyNiryo.
-Methods will be presented from the lowest to highest level
+There is plenty of ways to perform a pick and place with PyNiryo.
+Methods will be presented from the lowest to highest level.

 Code Baseline
 ^^^^^^^^^^^^^^^^^^

-For the sake of brevity, every piece of code beside the Pick & Place function won't be rewritten for every method.
+For the sake of brevity, every piece of code beside the Pick & Place function will not be rewritten for every method.
 So that, you will need to use the code and implement the Pick & Place function to it  ::

     # Imports